Ohaguro: Other parts of East Asia

-In China there has been knowledge of the custom of teeth blackening throughout history, although it was not practiced in the domains of the so-called Middle Kingdom, nor did its majority ethnic groups.
-As early as the 4th century's Shan Hai Jing, the description of a 'black-toothed country' or Hei-chi-guo (黒歯国) appears, which some associate with Japan itself and most others with the Southeast Asian area due to its extent in the region and greater antiquity.
+In China there has been knowledge of the custom of teeth blackening throughout history, although it was not practiced in the domains of the Middle Kingdom, nor did the majority of its ethnic groups.
+As early as the 4th century BC's Shan Hai Jing, the description of a 'black-toothed country' or Hei-chi-guo (黒歯国) appears, which some associate with Japan itself and most others with the Southeast Asian area due to its extent in the region and greater antiquity.

 In more modern times, tooth blackening can be observed among many minority groups in Southeast Asia.
 It is found preferentially among older women, although the practice still exists among some young girls.
 Sometimes artificial teeth were used to obtain black teeth although it is also very common outside Japan to achieve this result by continuously chewing betel nut, which gives a dark red shade instead of black, in addition to all sorts of plants collected mainly in the jungle.

 The practice of teeth dyeing was very ancient in Vietnam, where it was considered a demonstration of maturity and readiness for marriage after puberty.
 It was also a demonstration of civilization, as there was an idea that white teeth belonged to animals, savages, and evil spirits, especially because of the presence of large protruding canines in all of them.
-The majority ethnic group in Vietnam, the kinh, practiced this custom, as did various minority populations.
-Si la men painted their teeth red, while women painted their teeth black.
+The majority ethnic group in Vietnam, the Kinh, practiced this custom, as did various minority populations.
+Si La men painted their teeth red, while women painted their teeth black.
 These traditions declined in the 20th century, decade by decade with each new generation, although colonial medical reports from the 1930s stated that 80 percent of Tonkinese farmers had darkened teeth.